Market work halted by human remains find

 Human remains have been unearthed during work on a city centre market.

-Work on the outdoor market on Cleveland Street in Wolverhampton has been stopped after the find, with the remains believed to be up to 200 years old.
+Work on the outdoor market on Cleveland Street in Wolverhampton has been stopped after the find, believed to be related to an 18th Century chapel, which formerly stood on the site.

-The city council said it believed it was related to an an 18th Century chapel, which formerly stood on the site of the market.
+The city council said only one set of remains have been found and parts have now been sent to the University of Dundee for tests.

 The £4.9m development was due to welcome its first shoppers on 17 July.